-Condensed consolidated balance sheets of BCC and BCBSVT as of December 31, 2023 and December 31, 2022 are as follows:
+Condensed consolidated balance sheets of the most significant VIEs as of December 31, 2024 and December 31, 2023 are as follows:

 Cash Equivalents-Cash equivalents, which are carried at fair value, are composed of short-term investments that mature within three months or less from the date of acquisition and have minimal credit or liquidity risk.
 Cash overdrafts are reported in other liabilities or liabilities for unpaid claims and claim adjustment expense in the consolidated balance sheets.